 1. Crisis reveals (and can build) character

 You have heard the saying, “What does not kill you makes you stronger.”
 Someone recently quipped, “What does not kill you sometimes makes you wish it had!”
 The Chinese word for crisis captures this very contradiction.
 It is a blend of two characters: danger and opportunity.
 So, I would tweak the old adage this way: “What does not kill you CAN make you stronger, when you learn to respond well.”
-As you’ll see next, learning to respond well can require a bit of a hike.
+As you’ll see next, learning to respond well can require some discipline.

 2. Life is a daily gift.

 Think of how many times we wake up to a new day and feel entitled to it.
-I found after a season of grief, that the conclusion which is most freeing is that life comes to us daily, that it puts itself into our hands, and that we receive it as a gift.
-But that’s a bit of an unnatural view of it.
+I found after a season of grief, freedom waits for us on the far side of this conclusion: life is a gift.
+It is given to us daily.
+That view of life is a bit unnatural.
 This truth must be embraced before it can be helpful.
 When someone has a close brush with death, it is an obvious conclusion to see life as a daily gift.
 But for someone who has lost a loved one, it is a conclusion that lies high up a steep mountain with one narrow footpath to the top.

 3. Put it on the table.

 On the way up the mountain, people need permission to call it like it is for a while rather than to be pressed quickly towards the summit view.
 Isn’t it better when, let’s say you catch your pinkie toe on a large piece of furniture, that people NOT try to rush you to look on the bright side?
 In North America, I think people get about two weeks to grieve; then the world around them expects them to move on.
 There is very little time to say openly and honestly what we really think about it–good, bad and ugly.
 We need permission to put things on the table.
 The pressure to get over it quickly almost always leaves unfinished business.

 4. It’s not all about you.